motorlearner/blogdown-website-old/content/about/main/index.md

   About me

 intro: |
-  Hi, my name is Aslan.
+  My name is Aslan.
 I did my undergrad in Exercise Sciences at the University of Auckland in New Zealand, and my masters in Human Movement Sciences at the Vrije University Amsterdam in The Netherlands.
 I hope to start a PhD soon.
   My main interest is the neuroscience of human movement.